TangentSolutions/UnitTestingReactNative/README.md

 After running the upgrade you can remove react and react-dom  in package.json and explicitly install the versions of react and react-dom needed by react native.
 (See Known Issues) You can now also update/install other packages as necessary.
 After updating react-native make sure that all your npm dependencies are met.

 #### Known Issues :
-If you are having troubles with running your react-native project make sure that the versions of react and react-dom are version locked in package.json and the same as the version required by react-native.
+If you are having trouble with running your react-native project make sure that the versions of react and react-dom are version locked in package.json and the same as the version required by react-native.
 Otherwise your react-native project won't package properly.

 ### Unit Tests